 Risk Strategies

-Each vulnerability has a number of characteristics that indicate how easy it is to exploit and what an attacker can do to your environment after performing an exploit.
+- Vulnerability characteristics indicate how easy it is to exploit and what an attacker can do to your environment after performing an exploit.
 These characteristics make up the vulnerability’s risk to your organization.

-Every asset also has risk associated with it, based on how sensitive it is to your organization’s security.
+- Assets also have risk associated with them, based on how sensitive it is to your organization’s security.
 For example, if a database that contains credit card numbers is compromised, the damage to your organization will be significantly greater than if a printer server is compromised.

-After you select a risk strategy you can use it in the following ways:
+After you select a risk strategy you can do the following:

-• Sort how vulnerabilities appear in Web interface tables according to risk.
+- Sort how vulnerabilities appear according to risk.
 By sorting vulnerabilities you can make a quick visual determination as to which vulnerabilities need your immediate attention and which are less critical.

 Comparing risk strategies

 Each risk strategy is based on a formula in which factors such as likelihood of compromise, impact of compromise, and asset importance are calculated.
 Each formula produces a different range of numeric values.
-For example, the Real Risk strategy produces a maximum score of 1,000, while the Temporal strategy has no upper bounds, with some high-risk vulnerability scores reaching the hundred thousands.
+For example, the Active Risk strategy produces a maximum score of 1,000, while the Temporal strategy has no upper bounds, with some high-risk vulnerability scores reaching the hundred thousands.
 This is important to keep in mind if you apply different risk strategies to different segments of scan data.
-See Changing your risk strategy and recalculating past scan data.
+Refer to Changing your risk strategy.

 Many of the available risk strategies use the same factors in assessing risk, each strategy evaluating and aggregating the relevant factors in different ways.
 The common risk factors are grouped into three categories: vulnerability impact, initial exploit difficulty, and threat exposure.
-The factors that comprise vulnerability impact and initial exploit difficulty are the six base metrics employed in Version 2 of the Common Vulnerability Scoring System (CVSS).
+The factors that comprise vulnerability impact and initial exploit difficulty are the six base metrics employed in version 2 of the Common Vulnerability Scoring System (CVSS), though the base metrics employed for Active Risk are based on CVSSv3.

-• Access vector indicates how close an attacker needs to be to an asset in order to exploit the vulnerability.
+- Attack vector - indicates how close an attacker needs to be to an asset in order to exploit the vulnerability.
 If the attacker must have local access, the risk level is low.
-Lesser required proximity maps to higher risk.
+Lesser required proximity corresponds to higher risk.

-• Access complexity is the likelihood of exploit based on the ease or difficulty of perpetrating the exploit, both in terms of the skill required and the circumstances which must exist in order for the exploit to be feasible.
-Lower access complexity maps to higher risk.
+- Attack complexity - is the likelihood of exploit based on the ease or difficulty of perpetrating the exploit, both in terms of the skill required and the circumstances which must exist in order for the exploit to be feasible.
+Lower access complexity corresponds to higher risk.

-• Vulnerability age is a measure of how long the security community has known about the vulnerability.
+- Vulnerability age - is a measure of how long the security community has known about the vulnerability.
 The longer a vulnerability has been known to exist, the more likely that the threat community has devised a means of exploiting it and the more likely an asset will encounter an attack that targets the vulnerability.
-Older vulnerability age maps to higher risk.
+Older vulnerability age corresponds to higher risk.

-• Exploit exposure is the rank of the highest-ranked exploit for a vulnerability, according to the Metasploit Framework.
+- Exploit exposure - is the rank of the highest-ranked exploit for a vulnerability, according to the Metasploit Framework.
 This ranking measures how easily and consistently a known exploit can compromise a vulnerable asset.
-Higher exploit exposure maps to higher risk.
+Higher exploit exposure corresponds to higher risk.

 Review the summary of each model before making a selection.